-Admittedly, I didn’t know a lot about the history of Motown.
+Admittedly, I didn’t know a lot about the history of Motown or this musical.
 I knew the songs thanks to my mum but I would never have guessed so many stars came from this one record label.
 Or just how much of an impact it had on black and white communities across the world.
 It’s quite astonishing.

 A step back in time

 The show introduces you to Motown founder Berry Gordy, on the 25th Anniversary of his label and quickly throws you back to his humble beginnings as a child with an ear for music, a mind for business and a heart for soul.
 From there you meet the superstars of Motown, get a glimpse of the heightened political climate and learn of the challenges and setbacks Berry overcame, from fighting racism to appealing court cases.
 It’s the best kind of 2 hour history lesson.

 The hit factory

 Within that time you sure do get your money’s worth of music, from the likes of Jackson 5, Stevie Wonder, The Supremes and Marvin Gaye to name literally a fraction.
 This show reels off hit after hit after hit, like it’s on fast forward, leaving little time for breathe but all the time for boogying.

 We did not stop moving in our seats, itching to get up and dance.
 It was just as hard to keep quiet.
 People did sing along but can you blame them?
 I was glad to see the show allowed for moments of audience interaction and at points encouraged people to join in.
 It made it feel even more special and almost like a gig.